-Our mission is to produce public art and collective art experiences with the intention of rethinking the visions that we accept in our culture, and reflect the diverse narratives of Puerto Rican communities to contribute to our collective memory.
+Our mission is to produce public art and collective art experiences with the intention of rethinking the visions that we accept in our culture and reflect the diverse narratives of Puerto Rican communities to contribute to our collective memory.

-Our vision is that art be accessible to everyone outside its traditional institutions and that our communities can take advantage of its multiple benefits: cultural, political-historical and therapeutic.
+Our vision is that art be accessible to everyone outside its traditional institutions and that our communities can take advantage of its multiple benefits: cultural, political-historical, and therapeutic.

 All of the founders first studied at Central High School of Visual Arts, located in Santurce, PR.
-Based in Puerto Rico, we’ve gained recognition for the creation of murals, where we’ve developed the subject of human condition directed to sensibilize spectators.
+Based in Puerto Rico, we’ve gained recognition for the creation of murals, where we’ve developed the subject of the human condition directed to sensibilize spectators.

 The group was formed during the Santurce es Ley 4 Festival in Puerto Rico and then kept participating in local Urban Art Festivals.
 As our work became more popular, organizations and community leadership started to reach out to us.

 We began as eight high schoolers who wanted to paint a mural together.
 However, in eight years of hard work, we’ve faced many challenges.
 Now we are in a period of transition.
 During this following year, we aim to restructure the collective internally.
 Our goal is to open new opportunities for collaborators and back up our decision-making process with a new evaluation system.
 In the long run, we aspire to become an alternative school of art practice for those interested in immersing themselves in community art production.